aryanasura/How-to-apply-Financial-aid-on-coursera/README.md

+# How to apply Financial aid on coursera
+This is what you must answer in the questions asked with any modification you like.
-# How-to-apply-Financial-aid-on-coursera
+#

-1.>  Why are you applying for Financial Aid ?
+# 1.>  Why are you applying for Financial Aid ?
 (150 words minimum required)

 I was referred to this course by one my senior.
 I checked the syllabus and found it interesting.